 This unique four-year degree program focuses on business in the Canadian and international context.
 Year one of the program provides a solid foundation in general business.
 In subsequent years, specializations are available in Accounting, Financial Services, Hospitality and Tourism Management, Human Resources Management, Management, and Marketing.
-A General Studies specialization is also available to those who want to take elective courses from a variety of specialities.
+A General Studies specialization is also available to those who want to take elective courses from a variety of specialties.
 Business and non-business electives are also part of the program.

 Entry into the first year of the degree program:

 Secondary students who enter the Business Administration degree or diploma program with a minimum grade of 73% in Accounting 12 may request credit for BUAD 111 (Financial Accounting I).

 Selective Admission Process: Applicants will be granted admission based on their grade average for English, Mathematics and two other academic courses chosen to the advantage of the applicant.

 Mature applicants are at least 19 years of age and have been out of full-time secondary study for at least one year.
 Secondary graduation will be waived for mature applicants.